 The length of the Research Plan cannot exceed 12 pages.
 Please note that the Proposal Summary on the Cover Page is not considered part of the 12-page Research Plan.
-The Research Plan must be single-spaced, typewritten, English-language text, using an easily read font having no more than ~10 characters per inch (typically 12-point font).
+The Research Plan must be single-spaced, typewritten, English-language text, using an easily read font having no more than ~10 characters per inch (typically a 12-point font).
 In addition, there shall be no more than 5.5 lines per inch of text.
 Proposers should not use a smaller font or squeeze lines of text in order to gain more text per page as it makes the evaluation process difficult.
 Pages should have at least 1-inch (2.5 cm) margins on all sides.
 Fonts must be embedded.

 Referenced figures must be included in the 12 pages of the project description; however, figure captions can use a 10-point font.
-The proposal should contain sufficient detail to enable reviewers to make informed judgments about the overall merit of the proposed research and about the probability that the Postdoctoral Fellow will be able to accomplish the stated objectives with the resources available.
+The figures and legends should be of a size that is easily discernable by the reviewer.
+The proposal should contain sufficient detail to enable reviewers to make informed judgments about the overall scientific merit of the proposed research and about the probability that the Postdoctoral Fellow will be able to accomplish the stated objectives with the resources available and within the timeframe of the NSBRI Fellowship.
 The hypotheses and specific aims of the proposed research must be clearly stated.
 Research Plans that exceed the 12-page limit will be declined without review.
 Literature cited and other proposal sections are not considered part of the 12-page limit.
 Please note that reviewers are not required to consider information presented as appendices or to view and/or consider web links in their evaluation of the proposal.
+If this is a resubmission of a previously proposed project, please respond to any comments made in any prior review.